Mallik-G/azure-machine-learning-service-labs/lab-2/visual-studio-code/README.md

 In this lab you will use the capabilities of the Azure Machine Learning service to collect model performance metrics and to capture model version, as well as query the experimentation run history to retrieve captured metrics.

 ## Exercise 1 - Get oriented to the lab files
-1. On your local computer expand the folder `C:\labfiles\azure-machine-learning-service-labs-master\starter-artifacts\visual-studio-code\02-model-management`.<br/>
+1. On your virtual machine expand the folder `C:\labfiles\azure-machine-learning-service-labs-master\starter-artifacts\visual-studio-code\02-model-management`.<br/>
 2. Expand the `data` folder.
 This folder contains the CSV file `UsedCars_Affordability.csv` which contains the complete data set with labels (Affordable is 1 for affordable, 0 for not affordable).<br/>
 <img src="images/data1.jpg"/><br/>
 3. Expand `training`.
 This folder contains train.py which will be used later in the lab to train the model using a remote cluster provided by AML Compute.<br/>